electronfraud/airplane_thing/README.md

 1. Sign up for an account at https://portal.swim.faa.gov/.
 2. Create a subscription to Flight FIXM with the following filters:
     1. Message type: Flight Amendment Information; all other fields set to ALL.
     2. Message type: Flight Plan Information; all other fields set to ALL.
     3. Message type: Flight Plan Update Information; all other fields set to ALL.
 3. Go to the subscription's Details page and note the following information:
     1. Connection username
     2. Connection password
     3. Queue name
     4. JMS connection URL
     5. Message VPN
 4. Create a file in `aggregator` called `.env` with the following contents:
 ```
 SWIM_URL="url here"
 SWIM_QUEUE="queue name here"
 SWIM_USER="username here"
 SWIM_PASSWORD="password here"
-SWIM_VPN=""
+SWIM_VPN="vpn name here"
 ```
 4. If airplane_thing is running, restart it:
 ```